cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 -------------------------

-The magic that makes an unconference work is when people there feel psychologically safe to speak their minds and follow their hears about where they can offer the most meaningful contribution.
+The magic that makes an unconference work is when people there feel psychologically safe to speak their minds and follow their hearts about where they can offer the most meaningful contribution.

 Many people do not start out their typical working day feeling in such a